Payments and charges

 Independent financial advice

-For a many years many people who are eligible to receive care or support services from Liverpool City Council have made a financial contribution towards the cost of their services.
+Many people who are eligible to receive care or support services from the council make a financial contribution towards the cost of the services they receive.

 How much a person contributes is determined by a financial assessment where a member of the council’s income and assessment team will consider a person’s income, such as a pension, and their savings, as well as any other assets they might own, such as property.